Mask Wearing Policy

 Tilton Library is the public library for the town of Deerfield Massachusetts.
 Under the Massachusetts Regulations for Minimum Public Library Service (chapter 78, section 19B), all residents of Massachusetts are eligible for a free borrower’s card from the Library.
 Persons not residing in Massachusetts may, for a fee, be eligible for library privileges.

 Photo identification and proof of current mailing address are required at the time of registration.
+Please let us know if you already have a card in the CWMARS system.

 Acceptable forms of ID: